by Agnes Sanford (Bridge-Logos Publishers, 2009)

 Thiessen’s opening prayer and her entire talk provide practical calibration for finding and aligning a life with God’s will.
 And given the importance of the words we share with others, I think that’s vitally important for a writer.

 A Word About Spiritual Writing

 I encourage Christian writers to consider the ideas Writing as Spiritual Weapon, a blog post in which I share the synthesis of a concept that is foundational to me, and the books that helped form the concept.

 by J.D.
 Beresford (W. Collins Sons & Co.
 Ltd, 1928)

-This book is hilarious.
+This book is hilarious, and so good.
 (It’s one Dorothy L. Sayers mentions in The Mind of the Maker.
 She got me so curious about it that I tracked down a copy and read it.)
 I laughed out loud at many of the glimpses Beresford gave into his own writing life.